 The Insurance Institute for Highway Safety (IIHS) reported that two separate studies have linked talking on a cellphone to a 4 times increase in the likelihood of a crash resulting in injury.
 In an era of Facebook, Instagram, and Snapchat, younger drivers are more likely than older drivers to use there phones while driving; phones have become nearly integrated with the brains of those who grew up in the modern era, so it is no surprise that they would be used while driving.

 Did you really stop?
-The “California Role” and Car Accidents
+The “California Roll” or “Slow & Go”

-About two-thirds of stop sign violation crashes involve drivers who say they stopped before proceeding; of course, this is what they told officers after an accident.
-This also means that 33% of drivers—thats 2.8 million drivers in Illinois alone—don’t always stop at stop signs.* But just in case you didn’t know, at stop signs, drivers are required to stop, look for any oncoming vehicles, and judge whether it is safe to proceed.
+About one-third of stop sign violation crashes involve drivers who say they did not stop before proceeding.
+And just in case you didn’t know, at stop signs, drivers must stop, look for any oncoming vehicles, and judge whether it is safe to proceed.
+You cannot just slow down to what you perceive as a reasonable speed.

 Lack of Visibility Can Cause Accidents at Stop Signs